 Don’t let the college search take over your life

-While obviously finding the right college is extremely important, spending hours searching on the computer for the “perfect” school isn’t smart.
+While finding the right college is extremely important, spending hours searching on the computer for the “perfect” school isn’t smart.
 There are thousands of colleges and universities out there, so letting the Internet pull you into the black hole of schools will just make you stressed out.
 Instead, spend one day making a list of schools you like, and other days looking into one or two schools at a time, crossing off the ones you don’t like.
 Spread out the work!
 This way also gives you more time to focus and process each school separately, not to mention decide if you can really picture yourself at that school.

 Apply to at least one “safety” school

 If you’re unfamiliar with the term, a safety school is a college or university you are very confident you will be admitted to.
 It all depends on your academic profile.
-For some people, this might be their state public school, local private college, or a community college.
+For some people, this might be their state public school, a local private college, or a community college.
 Applying to a college where you have a really good shot at being accepted is always a smart move—just don’t treat the school like a “throwaway.”
 There are some serious advantages to thoughtfully choosing and applying to at least one safety school.
 One is simply the peace of mind it can bring, which can help reduce college search stress.
 Also, receiving that first college acceptance letter is an extreme confidence booster and can help you feel less stressed come decision day.
 You might even consider applying to a safety that has rolling admission so they’ll get back to you quickly, sometimes as early as two weeks after sending your application.

 Talk to your school counselor/college advisor

 If you need help, ask!
 It’s your school counselor/college advisor’s job to support you in your search for the right college.
-Even just talking out loud to someone else about what you’re thinking for decision can help you overcome stress and evaluate your choices more clearly.
+Even just talking out loud to someone else about what you’re thinking about your decision can help you overcome stress and evaluate your choices more clearly.
 (Mentors and even trusted friends and family can be really helpful for this too.)

 Make other plans